 Schwab is one of the biggest brokers out there…

-It’s so big, it acquired the next big broker on this list, TD Ameritrade, in 2020.
+It’s so big, it acquired TD Ameritrade in 2020.

 Thinkorswim has long been known as one of the best brokerage apps out there.
 It’s one to consider using if charting is important to you.
 (Hint: It should be.)